Beef Burrito Bowl Recipe

 Skip the tortilla and dig into these easy Ground Beef Burrito Bowls instead.
-Full of Southwestern flavors and lots of textures, they come together fast for a tasty weeknight dinner.
-Let everyone customize with their favorite topping so each person gets a bowl they’ll love.
+Full of Southwestern flavors and lots of textures, these Mexican rice bowls come together fast for a tasty weeknight dinner.
+Let everyone customize with their favorite toppings so each person gets a bowl they’ll love.
 Whether you are feeding the whole family or meal prepping lunches for the week, this recipe is a total win!

 Delicious Details